-Your lacrimal gland (tear duct) is located in the upper outer eyelid and produces tears which spread across the surface of the eyes.
-Blinking your eyes pumps excess moisture into the eye’s drainage system, via ducts in the upper and lower eyelids and finally into the nose.
+Your lacrimal gland (tear duct) is located in the upper outer eyelid and produces tears which spread across the surface of your eyes.
+Blinking your eyes pumps excess moisture into your eye’s drainage system via ducts in the upper and lower eyelids and finally into the nose.
 We all shed tears as a necessary function for optimum eye health.

 Conditions and Treatments:

 Endoscopic and External DCR